SlavaZinevichUSC/csci566-assignment2/README.md

 - Can I reuse the virtualenv from Assignment 1?
 You can reuse the vistual environment but maybe you need to install some missing packages using pip3 install -r requirements.txt.
 Maybe simpler is to create a new virtualenv, we give instructions above.
+- Will I get full credit for my VAE generated samples?
+Please do not ask for verification on Piazza as to whether your generated samples will receive full credit.
+We will not be unreasonable.
+As long as your results look as expected, you will receive credit.
+If you’re worried, then compare to results from one of the [original VAE papers](https://arxiv.org/pdf/1312.6114.pdf).

 - **General debugging tips**
 1. Make sure your implementations matches the specified model layers perfectly.